Skip to main content

 Abstract

 Francois Jacob proposed that evolutionary novelty arises through incremental tinkering with pre-existing genetic mechanisms.
-Vertebrate evolution was predicated on pluripotency—the ability of embryonic cells to form somatic germ-layers and primordial germ cells (PGCs).
-The origins of pluripotency remain unclear, as key regulators like Nanog, are not conserved outside of vertebrates.
-Given its role in mammalian development, we hypothesized that NANOG activity might exist in ancestral invertebrate genes.
-Here we find that Vent from the hemichordate Saccoglossus kowalevskii exhibits NANOG activity, programming pluripotency in Nanog-/- mouse pre-iPS cells and NANOG-depleted axolotl embryos.
-Vent from the cnidarian Nematostella vectensis showed partial activity, while Vent from sponges and vertebrates had no activity.
-VENTX knockdown in axolotls revealed a role in germ-line competent mesoderm, which Saccoglossus Vent could rescue, but Nematostella Vent could not.
-This suggests the last deuterostome ancestor had a Vent gene capable of programming pluripotency and germ-line competence.
+Vertebrate evolution was predicated on pluripotency, the ability of embryonic cells to form somatic germ layers and primordial germ cells (PGCs).
+The origins of pluripotency remain unclear, as key regulators, such as Nanog, are not conserved outside of vertebrates.
+Given NANOG's role in mammalian development, we hypothesized that NANOG activity might exist in ancestral invertebrate genes.
+Here, we find that Vent from the hemichordate Saccoglossus kowalevskii exhibits NANOG activity, programming pluripotency in Nanog−/− mouse pre-induced pluripotent stem cells (iPSCs) and NANOG-depleted axolotl embryos.
+Vent from the cnidarian Nematostella vectensis showed partial activity, whereas Vent from sponges and vertebrates had no activity.
+VENTX knockdown in axolotls revealed a role in germline-competent mesoderm, which Saccoglossus Vent could rescue but Nematostella Vent could not.
+This suggests that the last deuterostome ancestor had a Vent gene capable of programming pluripotency and germline competence.

 Citation